Fee Policy for International and Domestic Programs

 Other Claremont Colleges Students

-Students from other Claremont Colleges pay regular tuition, room, and board fees to their home college.
-Allowances are issued by the home college per their policies.
+Students from other Claremont Colleges pay regular tuition, room, and board fees to their home college, and in return have the following expenses covered while on a Pomona Program: tuition, room and board, co-curricular activities and excursions, airfare, visas (if necessary), and local transportation (if necessary).
 Students receiving financial aid should make arrangements with their home college before going abroad.

 Withdrawal from an International or Domestic Program

 Students who choose to withdraw from an international or domestic program after submitting the signed contract must notify the IDPO in writing.
 In the event of withdrawal from a program, the refund policy of the program provider will apply, and students will be liable for any unrecoverable expenses incurred on their behalf by Pomona College.
 Additionally, Pomona College will require repayment of any funds paid out directly to the student.